pixavier/sdl4snap/README.md

 ### Statistics library

-SDL4Snap! can be combined with a statistics lib like [this](https://xavierpi.com/ejemplos/StatisticsLib.xml).
+SDL4Snap *!* can be combined with a statistics lib like [this](https://xavierpi.com/ejemplos/StatisticsLib.xml), that can be included with File->Import.
+Note that this library needs to activate the Snap *!* JavaScript Extensions.

 ### Using PubSub architecture to support distributed messaging